The Ultimate in cheese dips, Pimento Cheese will melt your heart and leave you wanting more.

 Our neighbours from the South have come up with some amazing culinary contributions.
 Solid Pimento Cheese was sold all over the US in the early 1900’s.
 It became associated with the Southern cuisine later on when recipes for a spreadable version became popular.
 These days it is often referred to as ‘The Paté of the South’ and is a glorious combination of Creole, Spanish, and Tex-Mex flavours.

-According to Anne Byrn, a New York Times bestselling cookbook author and writer, it’s made of ‘Cheese, Pepper, and Possibilities’.
-Most versions contain some kind of combination of sharp cheddar, mayonnaise and red pimento peppers.
-Sometimes the pimentos are replaced with roasted red peppers, sometimes there’s cream cheese but the greatest variety is in the seasoning.
-Regional varieties may contain worcestershire, hot sauce, cayenne pepper, jalapeños, onions, garlic, and dill pickles.
+According to Anne Byrn, a New York Times bestselling cookbook author and writer, Pimento Cheese is ‘Cheese, Pepper, and Possibilities’.
+Most versions contain any combination of sharp cheddar, mayonnaise and red pimento peppers.
+The pimentos can be replaced with roasted red peppers, sometimes there’s cream cheese.
+However, the greatest variety is in the seasoning.
+Regional varieties may contain Worcestershire, hot sauce, cayenne pepper, jalapeños, onions, garlic, and dill pickles.